G-SHRINIDHI/infosys-etl-airflow-project-group7/README.md

 ✔ **Alerts & Monitoring**
 - Provides visibility into pipeline health
 - Can be extended to trigger alerts on failures

-👉 In this project:
-- DAG is implemented
-- Execution is currently **manual (schedule=None)**
-- Designed to support future automation

 ---